Summary

 or children

 .
-Another critical statistic for us is the password re-use
+Another critical statistic is the password re-use

 .
 This means that 66% of all Americans, according to this statistic, have used the same password for multiple platforms.
 Therefore, once we have obtained or guessed a password, there is a 66% chance that we could use it to authenticate ourselves on other platforms with the user's ID (username or email address).
 This would, of course, require that we are able to guess the user's user ID, which, in many cases, is not difficult to do.

-One aspect of this statistic that is somewhat more difficult to understand is that only 45% of Americans would change their passwords after a data breach.
+One aspect of Google's survey that is somewhat more difficult to understand is that only 45% of Americans would change their passwords after a data breach.
 This, in turn, means that 55% still keep the password

 even though it has already been leaked.
 We can also check if one of our email addresses is affected by various data breaches.
 One of the best-known sources for this is HaveIBeenPwned.
 We enter an email address in the HaveIBeenPwned website, and it checks in its database if the email address has already been affected by any reported data breaches.
 If this is the case, we will see a list of all of the breaches in which our email address appears.